whitegryphon/WebUI/README.md

 ## Requirements

-* SEGS WebUI utilizes composer to install dependency modules.
+- SEGS WebUI utilizes composer to install dependency modules.
 For information on installing and using composer, visit https://getcomposer.org.

 ## SEGS WebUI Installation

 1. Download or clone to directory of your choice.
 2. Set the document root of your web server to `<installation_directory>/public`
-3. Configure settings as described in the [Configuration](#configuration) section.
+3. Configure settings as described in the [Configuration](#configuration) section below.
 4. Run `composer update` in installation directory to install required dependencies.

 ## Configuration